skyshock21/defangURLs/README.md

 # Read From File, Defang, Output To Sorted List

-The script defangURLs.py is a wrapper for defang.py by Johan Nestaas.
+The script defangURLs.py is a wrapper for defang.py by Johan Nestaas (https://bitbucket.org/johannestaas/defang/src/master/README.md).
 It allows you to input a text file containing potentially malicious URLs, and it will output a text file of defanged URLs, duplicates removed, and sorted in ascending order.
 It can serve as a library to be imported as well.

 ## Run Application